 What We're Doing

-Even before COVID-19, New York City had become increasingly trapped in stagnation, with almost all benefits of economic growth accumulating at the top.
-COVID has made this unfairness even more evident, and the movement for Black Lives Matter demands we re-center the needs of Black, Indigenous, and People of Color.
+Even before the Covid-19 pandemic, New York City had become increasingly trapped in stagnation, with almost all benefits of economic growth accumulating at the top.
+The pandemic has made this unfairness even more evident, and the movement for Black Lives Matter demands we re-center the needs of Black, Indigenous, and people of color.
 Home health care aids, nurses, postal workers, retail employees and others who have saved countless lives and kept our city running are living even more precariously today than prior to the pandemic.
 Many others who would gladly contribute are unable to find a job that lets them do so.

 Long-term, we hope that economic development in New York City is more inclusive, and more coordinated with other community development goals, including housing and social justice goals in order to improve these systemic challenges.